The Best Small-Business Bank Accounts in Canada

 Small-business banking has become a competitive market in Canada.
 Nowadays, there are plenty of low-fee options for businesses.
 Given that most companies should have a business bank account, it's worth comparing the choices.

-Here are the best business bank accounts for Canadian small businesses based on their monthly costs so you can compare and decide which is the best bank for small business.
+Here are the best business bank accounts for Canadian small businesses—based on their monthly costs—so you can compare and decide which is the best bank for you.

 Business Bank Accounts for Low-Volume Businesses

-If you do most or all of your transactions electronically and don't need to write or deposit cheques much, you may be able to use a free business bank account, such as RBC's Small Business eAccount, which has:
+If you do most or all of your transactions electronically and don't need to write or deposit many checks, RBC's Digital Choice Business Account may be a good option.
+Features include:

 However, standard fees apply to all non-electronic transactions:

 - $2.50 charge for every paper debit or credit transaction

 - $5 fee for every $1,000 cash deposited in a branch

 - $2.25 per $1,000 charge for ATM deposits